-- Order API: Open a checkout session (either as an eBay member or a guest), update orders, apply a coupon to the order, retrieve order details and pay for the order whether you are PCI compliant or not.
+- Order API: Open a checkout session (either as an eBay member or a guest), update orders, apply a coupon to the order, retrieve order details, and pay for the order whether you are PCI compliant or not.
 For eBay member checkouts, it also provides legacy IDs to enable you to use the Post Order API for returns and cancellations.
-See Post order tasks for details.

 - Marketplace Insights API: Retrieve the sales history of items sold on eBay.
 (This is a Limited Release.)